-Typical amateur astrophotographs involved hours of exposure time, often over several nights, and many hours of computer processing.
-Publication-quality photos like the spectacular Hubble image of M101 at the top of this page, or M42 to the right, may have involved years of data acquisition and computer processing.
+Typical amateur astrophotographs involve many hours of exposure time, often over several nights, and many hours of computer processing.
+Publication-quality photos like the spectacular Hubble image of M101 at the top of this page, or M42 to the right, may have involved months or years of data acquisition and computer processing.

 Summary: There is nothing wrong with your equipment.
 Visual astronomy is done in black and white.
 Don’t let this spoil your enjoyment — looking for these objects, finding them, and observing their structure is a wonderful pass time, even without the colour.

 - Did you buy a telescope with beautiful colour photographs of galaxies and nebulae on the box, implying strongly that you would see things like that when looking through the telescope?
 It’s misleading advertising, and reputable manufacturers don’t do it.
 But many disreputable manufacturers do.
 It’s probably the biggest single disappointment faced by newcomers, and the biggest reason people leave the hobby.
 This is why most texts and articles recommend not buying a telescope right away, visiting star parties, and getting the help of an experienced observer.